griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 Inside the `try:` statement for the `get_session_token` method, create an instance of `Shotgun` class, and then return the result of the `get_session_token` method.
 Don't forget to include the `base_url`, `script_name`, and `api_key` we defined at the beginning of the Class.
 We will access them using the `self` parameter.
 Delete the second activity and method

-Lastly, we'll remove the second activity and method, as those are from our original version of the tool.
+Lastly, we'll remove the second activity and method, as those are from our original version of the Tool.
 Delete the method `reverse_sentence` and the activity associated with it.

 ### Final `tool.py`